bryanmacfarlane/sanenode/README.md

 Factor code in a way to ensure all paths are testable and tested.

-## Scaleable
+## Manageable and Scaleable

-Factor into api and front service.
-Illustrate using JWT tokens for auth, CORS etc... which are all problems when scaling out with micro services.
+Breaking code into micro-services and layers makes code manageable and allows for independent scaling.
+However, doing so requires common modules and complicates security.

+This sample will illustrate using JWT tokens for auth, CORS and a simple role based security model using Node middleware.

 ## API